VCCT-PROG7312-2025-G2/ST10143385_PROG7312_POE_PART1/README.md

 Municipality Report and Requests Form

 This is a Windows Forms Application developed in C# (.NET Framework) that allows citizens to report issues to the municipality.
-Users can submit reports with details such as location, category, description, and optional file attachments.
-The system includes error checking, a progress bar for submission, and a structured layout for easy use.
 -------------------------------------------------------------
  Requirements